harbour/core/contrib/gtnap/designer/Readme.md

 ## Open project folder

 The first time the application starts we will have a blank drawing area and all the buttons are off.
 The first thing we have to do is click on the folder icon (📁) and select a project directory.
 NapDesigner allows you to edit all the forms in said directory simultaneously.
+You can use the example forms in `/contrib/gtnap/tests/cuademo/forms`.
 We can see the current folder by placing the mouse over the icon.
 By clicking on any file, we will select it and see it in the drawing area.

 ![openfolder](./images/openfolder.png)